30+ fun winter activities for families in Montreal

 21. Host an indoor beach party

 Dig out those colourful towels, sunglasses, hula-hoops, and inflatable pool toys to set the scene.
 Pop on some Beach Boys music (or any other music your kids love) to set the mood.
-Enjoy playing some summery games like the Limbo, hopscotch, or do a scavenger hunt (hide sea shells or other beach items).
+Enjoy playing some summery games like limbo, hopscotch, or do a scavenger hunt (hide sea shells or other beach items).
 Plan a simple beach day menu … hot dogs, sandwiches, fruit kebabs, lemonade, and ice cream are all real hits.
 A beach party at home is just the thing to warm our winter-weary minds.

 22. Do a winter family photo shoot